IohanSardinha/QuizGame/README.md

 # QuizGame

-- [ ] Update Question format to always randomize the order
+- [x] Update Question format to always randomize the order
 - [ ] Configure max options for question
 - [x] Configure Player color
 - [x] Configure number of players
 - [ ] Add more things to config file
+- [ ] Keep a log of the game